core-wg/oscore/draft-ietf-core-object-security.md

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.

 5. Format the OSCORE message according to {{protected-fields}}.
-The Object-Security option is added (see {{outer-options}}).
+The OSCORE option is added (see {{outer-options}}).

 ## Verifying the Response {#ver-res}

-A client receiving a response containing the Object-Security option SHALL perform the following steps:
+A client receiving a response containing the OSCORE option SHALL perform the following steps:

 1. Process Outer Block options according to {{RFC7959}}, until all blocks of the OSCORE message have been received (see {{block-options}}).